 The college continues to serve the community as a valuable partner for business and industry, community organizations and cultural programming by bringing more resources, grants, programs and special events to the region.

 Many of the college’s employees are active participants in community organizations, civic causes, charity events, service clubs, and economic development initiatives.
 The administration meets regularly with state and local leaders and governmental representatives.
 To remain current with cultural, economic and education developments, the staff regularly attends symposiums and conferences with other educational institutions and professional organizations.

-More than personal participation, the college brings new dollars and new economic resources to the area while continuing to give students a quality, affordable education.
+More than personal participation, the college brings new dollars and economic resources to the area, while continuing to give students a quality, affordable education.